-There is, however, concern regarding the safety of disposing batteries considering that they contain certain heavy metals that can pollute the environment.
+There is, however, concern regarding the safety of disposing of batteries considering that they contain certain heavy metals that can pollute the environment.
 These may include nickel, mercury, lead, sulfuric acid and cadmium.
 As a result, most batteries undergo recycling.
 The recycling process allows them to be disposed of safely and without causing potential harm to the environment.

 What Is The Process Of Car Battery Recycling Plants In Re-Using The Old Battery Components?